 - It can be hovered and it can be selected.
 When selected, a selection set can be deleted by pressing Del. - On the very left of a row, the name of the selection set is shown.
-The set can be named or renamed using the pencil button next to it.

-- The items assigned to the selection set can be restored, i.e., they can be re-selected using the restore button on the right.
+The set can be named or renamed using the pencil button next to it. - The items assigned to the selection set can be restored, i.e., they can be re-selected using the selection button on the right.
 This button is visible only when one hovers over the selection set.
-Once can also double-click on the selection set to achieve the same. - Using the update button the current selection of items can be stored in the selection set.
+Once can also double-click on the selection set to achieve the same.
+Note, that the selection button is also available individually for the different types of room items, such as loudspeakers or faces. - Using the Feplace button the current selection of items can be stored in the selection set.
 The previous content of the selection set will be overwritten.
+This button is available only when at least one room item is selected. - Using the ■ add button, currently selected items can be added to the selection set.
 This button is available only when at least one room item is selected. - On the very right the number of items assigned to the selection set is shown.
-Using the small Triangle button the set can be expanded to see the items included with it. - o For loudspeakers, the speaker model is shown in parentheses. - o For faces, the surface area and the acoustics material is shown. - For audience areas, the lowest and the highest point are shown with respect to their coordinates. - o For listener seats, the Z-coordinate is shown. - Items can be removed from a selection set using the remove button.
+Using the small Triangle button the set can be expanded to see the items included with it. - o For loudspeakers, the speaker model is shown in parentheses. - o For faces, the surface area and the acoustics material are shown. - For audience areas, the lowest and the highest point are shown with respect to their coordinates. - o For listener seats, the Z-coordinate is shown. - Items can be removed from a selection set using the = remove button.
 It is visible only when hovering over an item.

-Figure 10.9 Expanded selection sets showing the items assigned.
+Figure 10.10 Expanded selection sets showing the items assigned.
 Left: loudspeakers.
 Right: faces.